GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 The term _aggregation key_ is used in the browser APIs used to configure reports.<br>
 The term _bucket_ is used in the aggregatable and summary reports, and in the aggregation service APIs.

-An *aggregation key* (*key* for short) is a piece of data that represents the values of the dimensions being tracked.
+An aggregation key (key for short) is a piece of data that represents the values of the dimensions being tracked.
 Data is later aggregated along each aggregation key.

 For example, let's assume you're tracking the dimensions Product category, Geography ID and Campaign ID.

-When a user located in Geography ID 7 sees an ad for Campaign ID 12, and later converts by purchasing a product of Product category 25, you may set an aggregation key that looks as follows:
+When a user located in Geography ID 7 sees an ad for Campaign ID 12, and later converts by purchasing a product of Product category 25, you may set an aggregation key that looks like this:

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/dmpyjw7KIcunQemDqs8i.png", alt="ALT_TEXT_HERE", width="495", height="125" %}

-You'll see later that an aggregation key does not look *exactly* like this in practice, but for now let's focus on the information contained in the key.
+You'll see later that an aggregation key does not look exactly like this in practice, but for now let's focus on the information contained in the key.

 #### Aggregatable values: definition

 To answer your questions with the dimensions we've outlined, you want to know, across many users and many keys:

 -   The number of purchases (the purchase count).
-Once aggregated and made available in a summary report, this will be the total purchase count (*summary value*).
+Once aggregated and made available in a summary report, this will be the total purchase count (summary value).
 -   The revenue for each purchase (the purchase value).
-Once aggregated and made available in a summary report, this will be the total revenue (*summary value*).
+Once aggregated and made available in a summary report, this will be the total revenue (summary value).

-Each of these—the purchase count for one conversion and the purchase value for one conversion—is an *aggregatable value*.
+Each of these—the purchase count for one conversion and the purchase value for one conversion—is an aggregatable value.
 You can think of aggregatable values as the values of your measurement goals.

 <table class="with-heading-tint">
 	<thead>